 I didn’t expect to like Chengdu nearly as much as I did.
 I just wanted to pass through and get my visa extended, then move back over to the Tibetan Autonomous Prefecture – an area I’m truly, madly in love with.
 What ended up happening was an almost month-long stint spent there meeting the expat community and becoming fully immersed in it.

-I lived in Melbourne for two months and it makes my heart ache every time I think about it now.
+I lived in Melbourne for two months, and it makes my heart ache every time I think about it now.
 I moved there after my first four months in Southeast Asia for the wrong reasons and I wasn’t ready for the sticker shock or the break in my travels that accompanied it.
-Unfortunately, I wasted my yearlong work and holiday visa, which Americans are not allowed to renew, after getting on the hamster wheel working at high end shoe shop and deciding to leave two months later.
+Unfortunately, I wasted my yearlong work and holiday visa, which Americans are not allowed to renew if they worked less than 3 months, after getting on the hamster wheel working at a high end shoe shop and then deciding to leave only two months later.

-So now, I can’t go back to live without work sponsorship or becoming a student.
-But, I’m a freelancer and I truly feel like my student days are behind me.
-It’s a catch 22 and I’ll always miss that amazing city that it seems I have no way back into.
+So for now, a work sponsorship or becoming a student would be the most straightforward options, but I’m a freelancer and entrepreneur owning a thriving business now, so a skilled independent visa might be a consideration in the future, and I truly feel like my student days are behind me.
+It has been a catch-22, and I’ll always miss that amazing city that for so long seemed impossible to get back into.

 Mark my words, I’ll be doing that.